 This happens when tooth decay reaches the center of the tooth which is the pulp.
 The bacteria produced by the decay can invade the pulp and cause an infection.
 A root canal procedure may help treat the infection.
 However, if the infection is severe, an extraction may be performed to avoid the infection from spreading.

 Periodontal disease is an infection of the gums, periodontal ligaments, alveolar bone and other structures surrounding the teeth.
 The more severe kind of periodontal disease affects the periodontal ligaments and the alveolar bone supporting your teeth.
 When periodontal disease causes the loosening of a tooth, a tooth extraction is a possible dental option.

 3. Extraction May Help An Impacted Tooth

 A tooth is impacted when it is blocked from coming out, or when the gums did not fully erupt preventing the tooth to come out.
 This is usually the case for wisdom teeth.
-Dr. Grover may recommend the extraction of the impacted tooth to prevent it from damaging other teeth.
+Our Peterborough dentists may recommend the extraction of the impacted tooth to prevent it from damaging other teeth.
 Extracting an impacted tooth may also help lower the risk of infection and overcrowding.

 4. To eliminate teeth overcrowding

 It’s not always going to be your favourite thing, but your dentist is your best bet for keeping your teeth in great shape.